 His debut album, Close Your Eyes, got him his first Grammy nomination for Vocal Performance, and ever since, he’s continued to both write original music while exploring new ways of transforming instrumental classics by singing in his inimitable baritone style over them.

-The show in April will also include Nature Boy, by Nat King Cole, and while Elling pays tribute with the selection, he also extends the classic into new musical territory.
+The Markham show will also include Nature Boy, by Nat King Cole, and while Elling pays tribute with the selection, he also extends the classic into new musical territory.
 This ability, to both salute and re-invent, has become a calling card in his career.
 He won a Grammy for doing this very thing with John Coltrane and Johnny Hartman’s work.
 This, along with 10 other Grammy nominations, indicates that Elling may have made a pretty good choice when he left school.